DonSchenck/containers-k8s-workshop/README.md

 ## YOU'VE DONE IT!
 You've completed the workshop.
 Congratulations.
 You're ready to start down the path to using containers and managing them with Kubernetes.

+## DevOps for Everyone!

+Notice something?
+You've blurred the lines here between developer and operations.
+In a kubernetes-based environment, you'll find developer creating scripts and yaml files as they developer their software.
+Scripts and files that are stored in a version control system (e.g. git).

+This "Infrastructure as Code" can then be used by the people in Operations.

+Welcome to DevOps.

 ## OpenShift